PublicHealthDataGeek/UoL_quarto_thesis/README.md

 The pdf of the what these template files generate available as *"Put-your-Phd_title-here.pdf"*

+You need to follow her instructions below to get it to work on your laptop.

 ## The below text is a copy of the text she held on her quarto-thesis repo on 21/03/2023.
 You may wish to look at the repo to see if anything has changed.